Flex: Online Undergraduate Program Tuition & Fees - Business Office Policies

 Attendance and Participation Policy

 Student attendance and participation in all Flex courses are determined by timely completion of tasks within each lesson.
-These may include completion of readings, discussions and exams.
+These may include completion of readings, discussions, assignments, and exams.
 Students in the Flex Standard program are required to complete all coursework within the four-month time frame and students in the 10-week Flex Accelerated program must complete within the 10-week timeframe.
 Students will respond to faculty initiated discussions while also engaging in student/faculty interactions throughout the course.
 Students will be assigned the grade earned at the completion of their course section end date, based on assigned work completed and graded at that time.
 For students utilizing VA benefits, the School Certifying Officer (SCO) will monitor student course completion and adjust certification based on the course completion date.
 Certifications cannot be extended past the stated term date.

 If the Chaminade Online office and/or Flex course instructor confirm that a student has not been substantially academically engaged in a course during the first week of class, the student will be notified that they are at risk of being administratively dropped from the course.
 If the student remains inactive beyond the seventh day of class, the student will be administratively removed from the class.
 Please note that this will have the same effect on financial aid as a voluntary withdrawal.